mindphluxnet/C19ClickerServerEmulator/Loader/readme.md

 Since the game has several issues that need fixing before being able to even launch it properly I had to come up with this loader.
 Simply download Loader.zip and extract it into the game's directory.

+The loader uses Doorstop to inject BepInEx into the game process which injects my custom DLL.
 # Changes

 * changes server IP to localhost to enable local server use